SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Introduction

-One of the conventional approaches for causal discovery in time series data is based on the Granger style prediction \cite{granger1969investigating} which measures directed dependencies by improving forecasting accuracy.
+A conventional approach for causal discovery in time series data is based on Granger-style prediction \cite{granger1969investigating} which measures directed dependencies by improving forecasting accuracy.
 This perspective inspired a large section of the research community to focus on lagged causal learning in nonlinear and vector autoregressive models.
 This includes constraint based methods and conditional independence testing curated for high dimensional data \cite{runge2019detecting}.
 Other methods leverage functional and distributional assumptions like non-Gaussianity, to detect directed structures in temporal networks such as VAR-LiNGAM \cite{hyvarinen2010lingam}.
-In the recent years, deep learning has also been exploited to parameterize nonlinear predictors and derive causal scores from learned temporal relationships \cite{tank2021neural, nauta2019causal}.
-In spite of the above progress, two challenges continue to be pressing for structural time series models: (i) jointly modeling lagged (inter) and instantaneous (intra) causalities, (ii) scaling the structure to larger number of variables without combinatorial search.
+In recent years, deep learning has also been exploited to parameterize nonlinear predictors and derive causal scores from learned temporal relationships \cite{tank2021neural, nauta2019causal}.
+In spite of the above progress, two challenges continue to be pressing for structural time series models: (i) identifying individual components of a high-dimensional multivariate time-series signal which causally influence one another, including both lagged inter-slice and instantaneous intra-slice effects under structural constraints, (ii) scaling the structure to larger number of variables without combinatorial search.